5 Reasons Why You Must Consolidate Disparate Systems with ERP Software

 Onboarding new employees and getting them fully up-to-speed takes time.
 But that time can increase ten-fold when you have a complex network of systems to train them on.
 Because you use different systems for different tasks, your processes are more complex.
 Naturally, it will take longer for new employees to wrap their head around the processes, get used to each user interface and understand where to go for information.
 Then consider the impact on data accuracy.
 In most cases, you’ll see a brief spike in data errors with a new employee, as they understand their role and your processes.
 But when you already have a high error rate, combined with a lengthy onboarding time, the impact multiplies quickly.

-If you’re feeling any of this pain, these challenges aren’t new to you, or us – helping companies overcome these challenges is what we do.
+If you’re feeling any of this pain, these challenges aren’t new to you.
+As a leading ERP partner, helping small and mid-size companies overcome these challenges is what we do.
 What we’ve talked about here will reinforce what you already know – you’ve outgrown your stack of disconnected systems.
 It’s time to upgrade to an ERP system, simplify your business and drive growth.